This summer, I am going to freeze a lot of stuff. Up first – frozen water bead ice pods.

 Next, drop in a handful of water beads and add the tray into the freezer.

 Seriously.
-If our freezer doesn’t scream kids live here, then I don’t know what does!
-I keep things like this in my freezer to pull out when we need them right next to the ice pops.
+If our freezer doesn’t scream kids live here, I don’t know what does!
+I keep things like water beads in my freezer to pull out when we need them right next to the ice pops.

 - Muffin tin

 - Grow your water beads.If you are new to water beads, put about 2 tablespoons into a container and add an inch or two of water.
 Not an exact science.
 The idea is to cover the water beads for them to absorb the water and grow.Add the water at night and discover the growth the next day!